grupo-avispa/semantic_navigation/README.md

 **Author: Alberto Tudela<br />**

-The semantic_navigation package has been tested under [ROS2] Rolling on [Ubuntu] 24.04.
+The semantic_navigation package has been tested under [ROS2] Jazzy on [Ubuntu] 24.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation